kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

    * Member pods belonging to any nested child groups inside an unobserved hierarchy are placed and held inside the queue's `pendingPodGroupMembers` cache.
-These pods are blocked from active scheduling passes and only promoted when their full hierarchy, including the root CPG, is successfully observed and enqueued.
+These pods are blocked from active scheduling passes and only promoted when the root of their hierarchy (a PG or CPG without a parent reference) is successfully observed and enqueued.
 3. **`PreEnqueue` Extension Point:** Currently, this extension point is defined strictly at the individual `Pod` level.
 Under KEP-6012, this prerequisite remains unchanged: `PreEnqueue` will operate strictly at the